How to Download Windows Media Player 12 for Windows 10

 Some people consider Windows Media Player to be an annoying Windows feature they don’t need.
 If that’s you then you’ll likely want an alternative audio and video playing software.
 Happily, there are a number of free and great alternatives to Windows Media Player.

-Without doubt, one of the best media players you can download is VLC media player.
-This open source cross-platform software will run pretty much any audio or video file that you throw at it thanks to its huge codec support.
+One of the best media players you can download is VLC media player.
+This open source cross-platform software will run pretty much any audio or video file that you throw at it thanks to its huge amount of video codec support .

 VLC can play video files, webcams, streams and more.
 It’s also very lightweight and fast.